LapisHusky/speedymppserver/protocol.md

 String | 1+ | Begins with a Varlong expressing the byte length of the string, the bytes that follow are the string's content, UTF-8 encoded
 Array | 1+ | Begins with a Varlong expressing the length of the array, the elements follow directly after without any gap.
 Type of element is known from context

+Side note: the server's time is expressed as a Varlong and is the output of javascript's Date.now().
+This may vary from the client's time if either the server or client are out of sync, so clients are expected to calculate and account for this difference when sending and receiving some messages.

 ### Extended
 #### Full user info
 - User ID